Australiana Pioneer Village: Mitchell Cottage (originally called 'East Lynne'), North Richmond

-Mr Ern Mitchell built this dwelling in Crooked Lane, North Richmond around the mid to late 1890s.
+Ern Mitchell built this dwelling in Crooked Lane, North Richmond around the mid to late 1890s.
 Like the previous generation of his family.
 Ern was a skilled bullock team driver, employed as a road builder and is credited with constructing the main streets of Richmond using his team and a single furrow plough.
 Ern was also involved in the 1908 resiting of a church to the corner of Comleroy and Single Ridge Roads, using a specially constructed dray drawn by 35 bullocks (3).
 This building was one of the early resitings carried out by Bill McLachlan for the opening of "the Village" in 1970 (4).

 "Kenso" Cottage, Kogarah

 Originally built between c.
-1890 and 1920s in Ocean Street, Kogarah NSW, this cottage was bought by Mr Jack Griffiths, a Kensington dentist, and removed for him to Freemans Reach in 1950 or 1951 by Mr Harvey Fotheringham who ran a fleet of trucks transporting market produce to Sydney.
+1890 and 1920s in Ocean Street, Kogarah, this cottage was bought by Jack Griffiths, a Kensington dentist, and removed for him to Freemans Reach in 1950 or 1951 by Harvey Fotheringham who ran a fleet of trucks transporting market produce to Sydney.
 He brought the cottage back in sections: each wall, flooring, roof iron, rafters separately.
 Jack inherited the land at Freemans Reach from his brother Jerry Griffiths who had operated an orchard there.
 The loquat tree still growing at the front of the property was planted by Jack in the 1950s in front of his resited cottage.
 Jack became the local dentist which he visited his brother or resided in the cottage at Freemans Reach.
 Marj.
 Clarke recalls that Jack Griffiths came to her house, at Earle Street Wilberforce in 1943 to attend to her father's teeth in the dining room, while the Bushell children including Marj. watched.

 The resiting of houses and other buildings into the district or within the district has a long tradition in the Hawkesbury area both before and after the formation of Australiana Pioneer village.
 "Kenso" cottage was moved intact to the Village by Silvio Biancotti in 1970.